42-HackKosice/1B-OrderMealApp/README.md

 ## Challenges and accomplishments

+Biggest challenge for us was to automate the tasks for the working people so they just need to choose what they want and than one person need to order it.
+And the things like who is ordering and when you are ordering next food are automatized.

 Our team is proud on ourselves because this is for 2/3 of team members first hackathon.
+And also we used first time Git, GitHub and Laravel in one project.

 ## Next steps

-[ ] Fill the web with real Data
+* [ ] Fill the web with real Data (Users, Restaurants)
+>#### Possiible Upgrades:
+>* [ ] Automatic near restaurants
-[ ]
+>* [ ] Reviews of the restaurants and ordered meals

-*What do you need to do next to turn this prototype into a working solution?*

 ## License